anmol1104/TrafficAssignment/README.md

     -   ℿₚ  : cost of parameter p
     -   p(v): parameter p as a polynomial function of v

-    Properties of the generalized cost function
+    Required properties of the generalized cost function
     -   Strictly positive
     -   Monotonically non-decreasing
     -   Continuously differentiable